jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

-While implementing the interface only requires implementing two methods, it may be more challenging to determine how a Julia value should be represented in a Typst source file and its corresponding rendered document.
+While implementing the interface only requires implementing two methods, it may be more challenging to determine how a Julia value should be represented in a Typst source file and its corresponding compiled document.
 Julia and Typst are distinct languages that differ in both syntax and semantics, so there may be multiple meaningful formats to choose from.